yanchith/webglutenfree/README.md

 ## Current State

-Work is underway on stabilizing the features and getting to a first release.
+Work is underway on stabilizing the API and getting to a `0.1.0` release.
 We are mostly missing documentation.

 ## Gallery